jacksund/simmate/docs/getting_started/installation/command_line.md

-# Transitioning to the Command-line
+# Switching to the Command-line

-While the Anaconda Navigator interface is user-friendly for beginners, using the command-line is faster and more efficient.
+While the Anaconda Navigator interface is a good entry point for beginners, the command-line is much faster and more powerful.
 Don't panic, it's simpler than it seems.
 Even if you're not familiar with coding, you can learn the command-line basics in a few minutes.

 ----------------------------------------------------------------------

-## Executing our first command
+## Running our first command

-Let's get started with our command-line.
+Let's get started with our command-line:

-- On Windows, search for and open "Anaconda Powershell Prompt" using your Start menu.
+- On Windows, search for and open "Anaconda Powershell Prompt" (or just Powershell) using your Start menu.
 - On Mac and Linux, search for and open the app named "Terminal"

 You should see something like this: